Andrzej Panufnik: Childhood and studies

 Panufnik was born in Warsaw, the second son of a violinist mother and an amateur (but renowned) violin-maker father.
 From an early age he was torn between an interest in music and a fascination with the mechanics of aeroplanes.
 His grandmother gave him piano lessons, but although he showed talent his studies were erratic.
 As a schoolboy he composed some successful popular tunes, but his father did not approve of his son's pursuing a musical career.
 Eventually his father relented, permitting the boy to study music provided he matriculated.
 By this time, Panufnik was too old to take the piano entrance examination for the Warsaw Conservatory, but succeeded in gaining admission as a percussion student.
 He soon left the percussion class to concentrate on studying composition and conducting; he worked hard and completed the course in much less time than normal.

+Panufnik studied composition under Kazimierz Sikorski, the distinguished Polish composer and pedagogue.
+Although Sikorski provided him with an excellent education, he did not single out Panufnik as an exceptional student until the latter years of his studies.
+By contrast, it was another outstanding Polish composer, Witold Maliszewski, Panufnik's professor of the theory of musical forms, who first recognized Andrzej's extraordinary talent and told him that he possessed a unique gift for composition.

 After graduating with distinction in 1936, his plans to travel to Vienna to study conducting for a year under Felix Weingartner were delayed by his being called up for National Service.
 Panufnik recalled how, on the night before his medical, he heard the national Polish medieval chant Bogurodzica on the wireless.
 This entirely captivated him, and he sat up late into the night drinking copious quantities of black coffee.
 The result of this was that he failed his medical examination and was excused from military duties.
 Instead he used the year's hiatus earning money and reputation composing film music.

 Panufnik travelled to Vienna in 1937 for his studies with Weingartner.
 He also fulfilled his intention of studying music by the composers of the Second Viennese School, but while he applauded Arnold Schoenberg's imposition of constraints to give artistic unity to a composition, dodecaphonic music did not appeal to him.
 Panufnik returned to Poland before the end of his planned year-long stay, leaving shortly after the Anschluss when the political situation caused Weingartner to be removed from the Academy.

 Panufnik also lived for some months in Paris and London, where he studied privately and composed his first symphony.
 He met Weingartner again in London, and the older conductor urged him to stay in England to avoid the consequences of the worsening international situation.
 Panufnik was determined, however, to return to Poland.